How Learning To Code Develops Kids’ Creativity

 1. Programming Teaches Kids to Experiment

 Creative thinking begins with a questioning mindset.
-It can be taught by encouraging kids to experiment, explore their ideas, question their assumptions, make mistakes and learn from them.
+It can be taught by encouraging kids to experiment, explore their ideas, question their assumptions, and make mistakes (and learn from them).
 Thomas Edison was a master of this type of thinking.
 He tested thousands of materials and processes before creating the first working light bulb.
 “I have successfully discovered 1,000 ways to NOT make a light bulb,” he famously said.
 With programming, kids are exposed to this process of experimentation.
-They start by learning a handful of commands to do simple tasks, and with each successful result, they slowly gain the confidence try new and more ambitious things, things that force them to question each decision and ask “What if I tried X?”
+They start by learning a handful of commands to do simple tasks, and with each successful result, they slowly gain the confidence try new and more ambitious things – things that force them to question each decision and ask “What if I tried X?”
 Testing their assumptions in a live environment frequently results in errors and bugs, giving kids the opportunity to find a workable solution.
-With practice, kids gain a proficiency in their technical and hypothesizing skills, allowing them to move onto solving increasingly complex problems, and eventually building programs completely on their own.
+With practice, kids gain a proficiency in their technical and hypothesizing skills, allowing them to move onto solving increasingly complex problems and eventually building programs completely on their own.

 2. Programming Strengthens Whole Brain Thinking